 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Course Overview.

-Annotated Bibliographies (7)
+Annotated Bibliography Assignments (7)